 Applications that communicate with each other in a distributed system need to know the address of the services they depend on.
 This is relatively easy in the traditional deployment model where applications are statically assigned to run on specific hosts.
 Addresses are typically stored in a configuration file that changes infrequently.
 However, with the dynamic assignment of application onto any host in the cloud, the network locations are dynamically changed.
 The service discovery system makes it easy for applications to find the address of the service they depend on, no matter where it is running.

 One final point to consider is isolation.
-Isolating is done by the VM in the virtualization model.
+Isolating is done by the hypervisor in the virtualization model.
 In the cloud model applications run on the same physical host and it is important that we isolate them to provide security and resource controls.

 In the VM model, it could be said that a host has a specific ‘personality’ based on the packages installed, file systems that are exposed, and the network rules applied by the firewall.
 In the cloud architecture model, the host becomes generic and the personality is applied to the application, by the orchestration system.
 This means that a set of file systems and network rules are configured at the application level rather than the host level.
 The required packages are installed in the container image, as we previously discussed.